cedricwalter/cedricwalter.github.io/_posts/2007-09-30-optimizing-mysql-with-tuning-primer-sh.md

 ![](/assets/images/2007/09/mysql.logo_.png)

  Digging into mySQL settings can be time consuming, like with any other component.
 Most of the time, and just by changing a few settings, you can expect a performance increase.
 The problem is to change what, and to which value.
-This is where <span style="font-family: courier new,courier">tuning-primer.sh help you:
+This is where tuning-primer.sh help you:

  Get this script, <http://forge.mysql.com/projects/view.php?id=44> upload it, unzip it, and install it in your /etc folder.
-Then run it from the command line by entering <span style="font-family: courier new,courier">./path-to-file/tuning-primer.sh
+Then run it from the command line by entering ./path-to-file/tuning-primer.sh

  MySQL Server must run a few days or weeks, or it wont be be safe to follow these recommendations.

  To find out more information on how each of these runtime variables effects performance visit:
  <http://dev.mysql.com/doc/refman/5.0/en/server-system-variables.html>

- Here is an example of <span style="font-family: courier new,courier"> tuning-primer.sh output
+ Here is an example of  tuning-primer.sh output

  **SLOW QUERIES**
  Current long\_query\_time = 5 sec.